AaronKAggarwal/structural-probe-repl/README.md

 # Structural Probe Replication & Extensions

-This project aims to replicate the methodology developed in **Hewitt & Manning (2019), "A Structural Probe for Finding Syntax in Word Representations,"** and subsequently extend this work to analyze syntactic encoding in modern Large Language Models (LLMs).
+This project aims to replicate the methodology developed in **Hewitt & Manning (2019), "A Structural Probe for Finding Syntax in Word Representations,"** and subsequently extend this work to analyse syntactic encoding in modern Large Language Models (LLMs).

 The original paper introduced a method for identifying syntactic structure in language model representations by finding a linear transformation under which squared L2 distances/norms encode parsing relationships.

 ## Project Goals

-1.  **Replicate:** Faithfully reproduce the Hewitt & Manning probing methodology, initially by running their original PyTorch code in a containerized legacy environment and then by re-implementing the probe in a modern PyTorch framework.
+1.  **Replicate:** Faithfully reproduce the Hewitt & Manning probing methodology, initially by running their original PyTorch code in a containerised legacy environment and then by re-implementing the probe in a modern PyTorch framework.
 2.  **Verify:** Validate the modern probe implementation against results from H&M's original work on the Penn Treebank (PTB) dataset.
-3.  **Extend:** Apply the modern structural probe to a range of contemporary LLMs (from Hugging Face) using the **Universal Dependencies (UD)** treebanks to investigate how these newer models encode syntax.
-4.  **Explore:** Investigate novel research directions based on the findings, potentially including different probe types, analysis of model training stages, or mechanistic interpretability approaches.
+3.  **Extend:** Apply the modern structural probe to a range of contemporary LLMs (from Hugging Face) using the **Universal Dependencies (UD)** treebanks to investigate how these newer models encode syntax, potentially including different probe types, analysis of model training stages etc.

 ## Current Status (as of 2025-08-06)